 You can also try Trikatu, which is a supplement made of ginger, black pepper, and long pepper.
 These warming spices allow Trikatu to dry up mucous channels, and it is often taken with honey to soothe sore throats.

-This tip may be obvious, but you don’t get as much Vitamin D during the winter so make sure to optimize your Vitamin D levels through supplements and UV lamps to ensure your immune system stays strong.
+And to state the obvious: you don’t get enough vitamin D during the winter, so make sure to optimize your vitamin D levels through supplements and UV lamps.
 In addition, be sure to bundle up when you go outside—the extra layers are your first defense against winter’s chilly winds and will help all the other Ayurvedic practices take full effect.

 Feel Like Hibernating?
 Meditate Instead